Linear Multidimensional Regression with Interactive Fixed-Effects: Abstract

 \section{Abstract}

-This paper studies a linear and additively separable model for multidimensional panel data of three or more dimensions with unobserved interactive fixed effects.
-Two approaches are considered to control unobserved heterogeneity.
-First, the model is embedded within the standard two-dimensional panel framework and restrictions are formed under which the factor structure methods in \cite{Bai2009} lead to consistent estimation of model parameters, but at slow rates of convergence.
-The second approach develops a kernel weighted fixed-effects method that is more robust to the multidimensional nature of the problem and can achieve the parametric rate of consistency under certain conditions.
-Theoretical results and simulations show some benefits to standard two-dimensional panel methods when the structure of the interactive fixed-effect term is known, but also highlight how the kernel weighted method performs well without knowledge of this structure.
+This paper studies a linear model for multidimensional panel data of three or more dimensions with unobserved interactive fixed-effects.
+The main estimator uses a Neyman-orthogonal approach, and requires two preliminary steps.
+First, the model is embedded within a two-dimensional panel framework where factor model methods in \cite{Bai2009} lead to consistent, but slowly converging, estimates.
+The second step develops a weighted-within transformation that is robust to multidimensional interactive fixed-effects and achieves the parametric rate of consistency.
+The estimator is shown to be asymptotically normal.
 The methods are implemented to estimate the demand elasticity for beer.